ppconrado/modern-e-commerce/README.md

-# E-commerce MVP - Enhanced
+# E-commerce MVP - Full-Stack Edition

-A modern, full-featured e-commerce platform built with cutting-edge technologies from the 2026 Web Development landscape.
+A modern, production-ready e-commerce platform built with cutting-edge technologies from the 2026 Web Development landscape. **Now with PostgreSQL backend!**

 ## 🚀 Technologies Used